langfuse/langfuse-docs/src/python_sdk_docs.md

 ### Flushing

-The langfuse client is built asynchronous to not add latency.
+The Langfuse client is built asynchronous to not add latency.
 Only when calling the flush function, the network requests to the langfuse backend will be executed.

 Langfuse offers two different fush functions. `async_flush` returns a coroutine and hence can be used in async contexts such as this Notebook. `flush` is a synchronous function and takes care of asynchronous code in the background and is blocking.